jsapede/ohmigo-ha-pelletstove/README.md

 And finally the digital input/output of the stove has only 1°C precision wutch is sometimes limiting.

 # Approach
-As there's no other way to communicate with the pellet stove except reverse engineering the electronics, the key idea is to send controled resistance values to the WTS throuh a specific equipement.
+As there's no other way to communicate with the pellet stove except reverse engineering the electronics, the key idea is to send controled resistance values to the wired sensor throuh a specific equipement.

 So said, sending a low resisance value will simulate low temperature (< target + hysteresis) and force the stove to burn up, sending a high resistor value will simulate high temperature (> target) and the stove will stop burning :